magento/magento2-functional-testing-framework/docs/backward-incompatible-changes.md

 **Reason**: With PHPUnit 9, `assertContains` and `assertNotContains` only allows iterable haystacks.
 New assertions have been introduced to support string haystacks.

+**Details**:

-**Description**: Usages of `assertContains` and `assertNotContains` with string haystacks should be replaced with appropriate assertion from above list.
+Usages of `assertContains` and `assertNotContains` with string haystacks should be replaced with appropriate assertion from above list.

 Usage example for string haystacks:
 ```xml